mherchel/herchel.com/src/blog/d8-theming/index.md

 * `clean_id`
 * `format_date`
 * `raw` dangerous
+* `render` Useful for when chaining the `trim` filter after it, or for when checking if the value exists.
 * `safe_join` The safe_join filter joins several strings together with a supplied separator. `{{ items|safe_join(', ') }}`
 * `without`  creates a copy of the renderable array and removes child elements by key specified through arguments passed to the filter. `{{ content|without('links') }}`